lucas-campbell/config_files/README.md

 ^this last command is the same as 'git submodule init', followed by 'git submodule update'

 ## Updating Vim plugins
-- to update a plugin, go to its directory and run 'git pull origin master'.
+- To update a plugin, go to its directory and run 'git pull origin master'.
 Or, to do all at once from the .vim directory:
 ```
 git submodule foreach git pull origin master
 ```